top of page

 Don't you just love modern genealogy and the automatic hinting available from family history websites?
 However, experienced researchers know that computer algorithms can not find everything for us.
 (Darn it!)

 We have to do our own manual searches.
 While you can search frequently used records, such as the US Census collections, you will not access every collection from the general search forms via the search forms.
-To get the most out of Ancestry, we have to dive into the Card Catalog.
+We must dive into the Card Catalog to get the most out of Ancestry.

 Get It Out of the Way and Search For Your Surname

 One of the least valuable ways to use the Ancestry Card Catalog is to search for a person.
-You'll regularly come to this resource page to find a collection by other terms and then look for your ancestor within the results.
+You'll regularly visit this resource page to find a collection by other terms and then look for your ancestor within the results.

 However, let's get this out of the way and tell you where to search for your surname in the card catalog.

-While my last name Geiszler, Geissler, and Gei*ler returned no search results, the last name Townsend had 35 published genealogies for me to explore.
+While my last names, Geiszler, Geissler, and Gei*ler, returned no search results, the last name Townsend had 35 published genealogies for me to explore.
 I was afraid to use the name Comfort, but it didn't break the search form, which was nice.

 The Better Way to Use the Card Catalog